Skyvell/xledger-syncronizer/README.md

 ## Architecture

 The app is developed as a function app in Azure (Figure 1).
 It will consist of several Azure functions and associated triggers.
 Each function will be responsible for fetching and keeping a particular type of data synchronized in the Data Lake.
 For example, one function will be responsible for timesheets data, and another one for projects data.
-An App Configuration component will be used to store the state of the synchronization, since Azure functions are stateless.
+An App Configuration component will be used to store the state of the synchronization.

 ![Azure architecture](architecture/azure_architecture.svg)